Lady Gaga Reflects on Road to the F--king Oscar in My Hand

 It was yet another historical moment for Lady Gaga.

-In the midst of a momentous year for Mother Monster, the triple threat took to the stage inside Harlem's iconic Apollo Theater in New York City for the first time, marking yet another unforgettable first in the star's storied career.
+In the midst of a momentous year for Mother Monster, the triple threat took to the stage inside Harlem's iconic Apollo Theater in New York City for the first time, marking yet another unforgettable first as of late in the star's storied career.
 The significance of the night was not lost on Gaga as she addressed the star-studded crowd, featuring the likes of Michael Douglas, Amy Poehler, Neil Patrick Harris and Clive Davis, and focused on her adoring and devoted Little Monsters.

 "Thank you, Apollo Theater.
 What a historical moment for me in my life," she said in video captured by attendee Dee Lockett.
-"Whatever it matters to the world I don't know, but for me, this is my personal history and I see all your beautiful faces and I feel you."
+"Whatever it matters to the world, I don't know, but for me, this is my personal history, and I see all your beautiful faces and I feel you."

 The star, audibly emotional, began to reflect on her earlier years as an aspiring performer, recalling, "I was just a girl in an apartment on the Lower East Side with a keyboard, but it feels so good to be here.
 I'm home and I'm with you and I know I like to change a lot, but you know, a lot of s--t hasn't changed, certainly not my deep love and respect and gratitude for all of you."

-She continued, "I used to sit in my apartment write songs about fame and songs about boys, write songs about my family and I made it and then they tried to take me down."
+She continued, "I used to sit in my apartment, write songs about fame and songs about boys, write songs about my family and I made it and then they tried to take me down."

 However, as fans well know, the nine-time Grammy winner and more recently accomplished actress triumphed.
 "I put my head back down and got back to work and then I looked up one day and I had a f--king Oscar in my hand," she said, referencing her first Academy Award win in February.
 The star was honored with "Best Original Song" for "Shallow" along with co-songwriters Mark Ronson, Anthony Rossomando and Andrew Wyatt.